Mother of Storms

 Mother of Storms is a 1994 science fiction novel by American writer John Barnes.
 It was nominated for three major science fiction awards.

 Plot summary

 In the early 21st century, the Earth suffers from a giant hurricane spawned by the release of clathrate compounds, as the result of a nuclear explosion.
-While the hurricane spawns hundreds of progeny, which, by novel's end, kill at least 1 billion people, two massively computer augmented human intelligences, both of whom witness their organic bodies die, race to corral a comet from beyond Pluto's orbit.
+The hurricane spawns hundreds of progeny, which kill at least 1 billion people by the novel's end.
+Two massively computer-augmented human intelligences (both of whom witness their organic bodies die) race to corral a comet from beyond Pluto's orbit.
 They use the ice from the comet to reduce the Earth's surface temperatures, and quell the mother of storms.

+The novel is written in the present tense, and jumps between the viewpoints of many characters, some of whom recur while others appear only once or twice.

 Scientific ideas referenced

 The clathrate gun hypothesis is the basis for the origin of the hurricane.